-World Cuisine Grades 10-12
+World Cuisine

-Students will study and prepare a variety of international cuisines.
-Recipes used in this course are more complex and require a higher level of skill.
-Areas of study for each country will include cultural awareness with food presentation techniques emphasized, differing regions and what makes their dishes unique, as well as the country's culture as a whole.
+Students will study international cuisine such as Asian, Middle Eastern, Italian, Greek, French and Indian.
+Recipes used are more complex and require a higher level of skill.
+Areas of study for each region will include cultural awareness with food presentation techniques emphasized.